ckdrew670/reminders/README.md

 ## Reminders App
 This is a simple to-do list app.
-The user input a task into the form field and on submission, the tasks are listed below.
-The user can then delete tasks when they have completed them.
-The user can also clear all tasks.
+The user inputs a task (and an optional due date) into the form field and, on submission, the tasks are listed below (if a due date has been entered, the list also includes days left to complete).
+The user can then delete individual tasks when they have completed them and clear all tasks.

 It was built as extra React/Redux practice following the DevelopMe_ training bootcamp using a tutorial found on YouTube that I amended in places for slightly different style and functionality.

 ## Site URL